 Nothing is more important than your child’s future.
 If you have a child or adult dependent with a disability, proper estate planning with a special needs trust or supplemental needs trust can help cover your loved one’s financial needs without affecting their eligibility for government benefits.

 The primary benefit of a special needs trust is to provide care and services for a loved one with a disability without jeopardizing eligibility for other programs.
 A special needs trust can provide specific detail about how you want the funds distributed, such as to cover certain treatments, physical therapy, future surgeries, in-house care — or for housing arrangements or vacations.
-If you cannot pay for all of your loved one’s medical care, we can set up your special needs trust to provide extra comforts without threatening eligibility for Medicaid or other benefits programs.
+If you cannot pay for all of your loved one’s medical care, I can set up your special needs trust to provide extra comforts without threatening eligibility for Medicaid or other benefits programs.

 During your lifetime, you can add assets to your loved one’s trust to ensure their current and future needs are covered.
 As I continue to advise you, I will take care to account for own your retirement planning needs, as well.
 I am committed to helping you plan properly so your own financial stability is not threatened as you fund the special need trust.

 I will take all the time necessary to understand your loved one’s condition and situation, your goals, and your family’s unique needs.
 I have the insight to help you develop a special needs trust or supplemental needs trust that meets those goals.